Polk County, Minnesota

 - 2019 - Polk County celebrates its 161st anniversary since establishment.

-This timeline provides a condensed summary of the historical journey of Polk County, Minnesota.
+This timeline provides a concise overview of the key events in the history of Polk County, Minnesota.